ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 #### How is Ansyble encrypted?

 The protocol is essentially the Signal Protocol.
 However, unlike Signal, keys are stored on the cloud.
 These keys are encrypted using (a hash of) your password, so the end-to-end encryption is authentic.
-(However, this approach renders forward secrecy mostly meaningless. if you're paranoid, a true Signal Protocol option is available at login as well.
+(However, this approach renders forward secrecy mostly meaningless.
+If you're paranoid, a true Signal Protocol option is available at login as well.
 In exchange, this option renders Ansyble's portability mostly meaningless.)

 The cryptographic primitives are pulled from the state-of-the-art [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).